guyp98/smartHome/README.md

 ### Smart Switch
 The main component of the Smart Switch is a relay that is controlled by a microcontroller.
-- The microcontroller - We used an ESP8266 chip, with the ESP-01s module.
+- Microcontroller - We used an ESP8266 chip, with the ESP-01s module.
 We chose the ESP because of its native integration with wi-fi and the Arduino ide, also it has a low price.
 -  The switch only saves its own unique id.
 The rest of the switch's information is saved by the server.
 The switch acts as "slave" to the server - gets commands and return responses.
-- The powe supply- The smart switch operate with 5v but can operat with 220v do to its small Switched-mode power supply
+- Power Supply - The smart switch operates with 5v, but can operate with 220v do to its switched-mode power supply.

 Our end result